Graduate Diploma of Religious Education

 Admission to the Graduate Diploma of Religious Education requires:

-• Satisfactory completion of a four-year AQF Level 7 undergraduate degree in education.
+• Satisfactory completion of a four-year AQF Level 7 undergraduate degree in education (or equivalent) from an institution recognised by Academic Board; AND

 English Proficiency

-The Graduate Diploma of Religious Education comprises four Compulsory units (36 points) and four Core units (36 points).
+The Graduate Diploma of Religious Education comprises four compulsory units (36 credit points) and four core units (36 credit points).

 • D8120 – Foundations for Religious Education: Theory and Practice